konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 and try understand the output of them.

-The tool `uniq` take a sorted list of lines and remove line-wise the redundancy.
+The tool `uniq` takes a sorted list of lines and removes line-wise the redundancy.
 Please have a look at the content of the file `redundant.txt`.
-Then use uniq to generate a non-redundant list:
+Then use `uniq` to generate a non-redundant list:

     $ uniq redundant.txt

-If you call uniq with `-c` you the then number of occurrence for each remaining entry:
+If you call `uniq` with `-c` you get the number of occurrence for each remaining entry:

     $ uniq -c redundant.txt